SangTDx/sangtdx.github/_posts/2023-11-10-uds-flashing-sequences.md

 The Bootloader software uses the diagnostic services of UDS as protocol for download communication.
 Therefore, the Bootloader has got a communication stack of CAN(FD) driver, transport layer and a subset of the UDS protocol layer.

+# Flash EEPROM Reprogramming Requirements

+## Requirements for non-reprogrammable ECUs

+In order to operate reprogrammable and non-reprogrammable ECUs together in one network, non-reprogrammable ECUs shall support the diagnostic services specified in6.3.2 except the DiagnosticSessionControl –programmingSession request.
+If a non-reprogammable ECU receives a DiagnosticSessionControl –programmingSession ($10 $02) it shall send the negative response code $12(subFunctionNotSupported).

+## General Requirements
+The system shall be able to enter the Bootloader on request from normal operating mode or if no ECU application software is available.

+The system can be reprogrammed in the event of a failed reprogramming (short circuit, open circuit) or interrupted, timeout or reset, Flash erasure incomplete, or invalid application.

+The system shall execute Bootloader codeif the application code is missing, invalid or corrupt.

+A system executing Bootloader code must not disturb normal communication on the network.

+All ECUs connected to the network shall disable their normal message transmission after they received a disable normal message transmission request.
+Normal communication shall be enabled on all ECUs after an explicit request to enable normal communication, after return to the default session and after a PowerOn/Reset.

+All ECUs connected to the network shall disable their DTC settings after they received a request to disable fault code setting.
+Fault code setting shall be enabled on all ECUs after an explicit request to enable fault code setting, after return to the default session and after a PowerOn/Reset.

+After all download data has been transferred, the integrity of the programmed data shall be ensured by a verification routine.
+Therefore, an explicit check value shall be provided to be compared against the value calculated on the ECU.

+If a watchdog is used in the ECU, it shall be served during the complete Flash reprogramming sequence.

+It must be ensured that the Bootloader software has the ability to recover under abnormal conditions such as a dead loop.

+A programming dependency check shall be performed after download if more than one module can be reprogrammed on the system.

 # 4. Process terminology
 <figure>